Blady-Com/UXStrings/readme.md

 ### UXStrings 1

-A first POC implementation is provided.
+A first proof of concept implementation is provided.
 The source code files are ending with the number 1 as for instance "uxstrings1.ads".
 A GNAT project file "uxstrings1.gpr" is provided with some naming conventions for both packages UXStrings  and UXStrings.Text\_IO.

 #### Implementation choices